Decron/Whitebox-Code-GPT/README.md

 Efficiency: Since the data is structured and tailored for quick retrieval, the response time can be faster for queries related to these entities.<br><br>
 Customization: This approach allows for customization of the GPT model’s responses based on the specific requirements of the application or domain.<br><br>

-6. Applications<br>
-general: integrating enhanced capabilities will significantly improve user experience, especially in applications where specialized knowledge is a key component of development.<br><br>
-Industry-Specific Uses: For industries like healthcare, finance, or law, where specialized knowledge is vital, these files can greatly enhance the model's performance.<br><br>

 # Custodial process:
 Each assistant is assigned a custodian to manage its state and field questions.
 They are a subject matter expert for their given technology and are the sole decider of what content is included in the official model.<br>

 admin: The admin will assess possible candidates and grant ownership to the most qualified candidate.
 The admin is the sole decider of who is the official custodian of a assistant but should seek out the opinions of the community before adding or revoking custodianship.<br>

 custodian: If you are interested in becoming a custodian, open an issue for the language or framework you wish to claim, and begin preparing your assistant.
 In the issue, comment links to chat instances that demonstrate effectiveness of the assistant.
-Once you are granted access, duplicate the template folder and configure the files within to reflect the state of your assistant.<br>
+Once you are granted access, set up the folder for your assistant and create a pull request.<br>

-admin: Once the assistant is complete and a link is provided, the admin will update the directory in this file to include the new assistant.
-The admin will then close the pull request to update the main branch with the new model.<br>
+admin: Once the assistant is complete and a link is provided, the admin will confirm the directory in this file is updated and then merge the pull request.<br>

 revoking custodianship: If a custodian wishes to forfeit custodianship of an assistant, we ask that they participate in finding a suitable replacement.
 Once found, we will grant them access and update the directory to reflect the change of ownership.<br>